LaborLedger/smart-contracts/Introduction.README.md

 _So, technically, there are two smart contracts (the proxy and the implementation) for each of them._

 #### Tokens-for-Labor
-A "token crowdsale" smart contracts that allows members to "buy" _Project Tokens_ for _Labor Units_.
+A "token crowdsale" smart contract that allows members to "buy" _Project Tokens_ for _Labor Units_.

 #### Labor-for-Coins
 A smart contract that allows members to "sell" their Labor Units for DAI/ETH.
 One may think of it as a "salary payment" contract.

 #### Tokens-for-Coins
-A "token crowdsale" smart contracts that allows _Investors_ buy _Project Tokens_ for DAI/ETH (or Pollen Tokens).
+A "token crowdsale" smart contract that allows _Investors_ buy _Project Tokens_ for DAI/ETH (or Pollen Tokens).

 #### Admin-Proxy
 The smart contract implementing the _Admin_ role.